grep-fruit/CyborgBF/README.md

 I'm putting this here so that you can look at it, if you want.

 ### List of stuff I'm going to do next
-(keeping this just so that I feel accountable and actually get around to it)
+(keeping this just so that I actually get around to it)

 Add a Gallery tab with a gallery of different stuff I made

-Change "Art" tab name to "shop"

 Fix the "clicktoenlarge" so that it is centered properly